 The Van Ness Corridor was listed in Proposition B as a future rail extension, from 16th Street in the Mission District to Aquatic Park.
 As described above in the section on BRT projects, a BRT project on Van Ness is currently being studied through a multi-agency effort, and there is no current activity to look at a rail extension in this corridor.
-The 2004 San Francisco County Transportation Authority's Countywide Transportation Plan concluded that it was unlikely there would be sufficient funding for this rail project within the 30-year timeframe of that plan, but listed it as an unmet need.
 Muni's Vision Plan did consider light rail as a possible third phase of transit improvements in this corridor, following electrification of the 47-line and implementation of a BRT project.